 The trolling survey is a reasonable way to know the recruitment status of age-1 SBT.
-The recruitment index of age-1 SBT from this survey have provided to CCSBT as a fishery independent indicator and robustness test for MP.
+The recruitment index of age-1 SBT derived from this survey have provided to CCSBT as a fishery independent indicator and robustness test for MP.
 This survey finds SBT schools by trolling off southwestern Australia.
 Additionally, we set the single straight transect line in the survey area and are investigating intensively each year on this line (Itoh and Kurota 2006).
-This survey is a long-term survey covering 14 years from 2006 to 2019 (Itoh and Kurota 2006, Itoh and Sakai 2007, 2008, 2009a, 2010, Itoh et al. 2011, 2012a, 2013, Itoh and Tokuda 2014, Itoh and Tsuda 2016, Tsuda and Itoh 2017a, 2018a, 2019a).
+This survey is a long-term survey covering 15 years from 2006 to 2020 (Itoh and Kurota 2006, Itoh and Sakai 2007, 2008, 2009a, 2010, Itoh et al. 2011, 2012a, 2013, Itoh and Tokuda 2014, Itoh and Tsuda 2016, 2020a, Tsuda and Itoh 2017a, 2018a, 2019a).
 The long time series data can be expected to detect not only the interannual fluctuation of recruitment of age-1 SBT but also a medium-term trend of it.
 Additionally, the recruitment index from this survey become available immediately in the same year of the survey carried out, i.e. the time-lag from the survey to data become available is 0 year.
 On the other hand, the GT data has provide a short time series.
 The estimated absolute age-2 SBT abundance from GT has the time-lags of 2 years from sampling to the data become available.
 Therefore, in order to find recruitment failure, if it occurred, as quick as possible and understand the recruitment trend roughly, it is necessary to continue the trolling survey for the age-1 SBT.

-In January and February 2020, we carried out the 14th trolling monitoring survey.
+In February 2021, we carried out the 16th trolling monitoring survey.
+Due to the global epidemic of COVID-19, the survey was forced to make major changes from the plan, and the number of survey days was shortened, the survey area was narrowed, and the number of survey items was reduced.
 This paper describes the general results of the survey.
-The trolling index calculated from this survey data is described in another paper (Itoh and Tsuda 2020 CCSBT-ESC/2008/20).
+The trolling index calculated from this survey data is described in another paper (Itoh 2021 CCSBT-ESC/2108/30).